 The social impact of the Kuli Kuli operation extends beyond income increases for women at the Base of the Economic Pyramid.
 The company also tackles malnutrition by educating its farmers about moringa’s health benefits, and ensures households of the suppliers can access the products for themselves.

 “While working as a Peace Corps volunteer in West Africa, I found that local women saw no reason to grow moringa when there was no market demand.
 In the US there are millions of health-conscious people looking for all-natural ways to nourish their busy lifestyles, just as there are a billion people around the world just looking for nourishment to survive,” CEO Lisa Curtis said.

-To ensure that Kuli Kuli's supply chain helps to improve nutrition and livelihoods for the farmers, it partners with nonprofits to pay fair wages and educate locals on the nutritional value of moringa.
+To ensure that Kuli Kuli's supply chain helps to improve nutrition and livelihoods for its farmers, it partners with nonprofits to pay fair wages and educate locals on the nutritional value of moringa.

-“An impressive start-up company blending consumer packaged goods and social good, Kuli Kuli has already improved the incomes of around 1000 women in three developing countries.
-The company has pushed the Sustainable Development Goals forward by reducing hunger and poverty, bettering gender equality, and helping the environment by planting more moringa trees,” said Head of BCtA Paula Pelaez.
+“An impressive start-up company blending consumer packaged goods and social good, Kuli Kuli has already improved the incomes of around 1000 women in three countries.
+The company is doing its part to push the Sustainable Development Goals forward by reducing hunger and poverty, bettering gender equality, and helping the environment by planting more moringa trees,” said Head of BCtA Paula Pelaez.